 Deferred tax assets have been recognised, at operational sub-group level, with reference to their recoverability based on the related business plans.
-The Sorgenia sub-group has recognised deferred tax assets of $\notin$ 96,529 thousand, essentially in relation to the taxable income envisaged in the 2014-2020 business plan approved by the directors of that company.
-Such forecast income is limited to the time horizon of the plan and excludes the positive effects of possible additional mechanisms for the remuneration of CCGT plants (capacity payments), even though envisaged by the regulatory system, in view of the uncertainties associated with the actual implementation of the regulation and the mechanisms for measuring the remuneration.
-Despite the tax losses incurred in the recoverability of the deferred tax assets recognised.
+The Sorgenia sub-group has recognised deferred tax assets of € 96,529 thousand, essentially in relation to the taxable income envisaged in the 2014-2020

-Prior-year losses not used in the calculation of deferred taxes relate to CIR International for approximately $\notin$ 464 million, which can be carried forward without any limit, and to other Group companies for $\notin$ 65 million.
+Prior-year losses not used in the calculation of deferred taxes relate to CIR International for approximately € 464 million, which can be carried forward without any limit, and to other Group companies for € 65 million.
 No deferred tax assets were calculated for these losses because present conditions are such that there is no certainty that they can be recovered.